nuzhnov1/nbodies/README.md

 # Nbodies
 How to build this project on Linux:
 1. cd `<dir with your project>`
-2. make
+2. make -s

+You may also:
+1. Rebuild this project, using command:
+   $ make -s rebuild
+2. Remove \"bin\" and \"obj\" directories, using command:
+   $ make -s clean

 See the manual on how to use this program.
-To do this, open manual.txt or
+To do this, open manual.txt or enter a commands:
-enter a command ./nbodies --help
+1. $ cd `<Directory with this project>`
+2. $ ./nbodies -h